Bridgeport Reservoir

-Bridgeport Reservoir is a lake at the lower end of Bridgeport Valley in Mono County, California.
+Bridgeport Reservoir is a man-made reservoir at the lower end of Bridgeport Valley in Mono County, California.
 Its earth-filled dam was constructed in 1923 by the Walker River Irrigation District, along the East Walker River.
-The lake has a storage capacity of 42,455 acre.ft and is regulated by a Federal Watermaster supplying primarily agricultural irrigation and flood control for Lyon County, Nevada.
+The lake has a storage capacity of 42,455 acre.ft and is supplying agricultural irrigation water for use in Nevada's Walker River Irrigation District.
+In some years, the reservoir has also been used to aid flood control for Lyon County, Nevada.

 The community of Bridgeport, which is the seat of Mono County, and the Bryant Field airstrip, are located along the river and adjacent to the upper end of the lake.

 Recreational opportunities include boating and trout fishing, and resorts with boat launch facilities are located along the lake's eastern shore.
 Access is provided by California State Route 182.